bsimmatis/BIOL812Poster/README.md

 #### Purpose and Organization of Repository
 We aim to determine whether:
-1. Chlorophyll a changes over time in each lake,
+1. Chlorophyll a changes over time in each lake and,
-2. Whether we can “fingerprint” deep vs shallow eutrophic lakes, and, if so, whether the differences correlate to the wavelengths of known specific pigments, and
+2. Whether we can “fingerprint” deep vs shallow eutrophic lakes, and, if so, whether the differences correlate to the wavelengths of known specific pigments.
-3. [STEF'S QUESTIONS HERE]

 This repository includes R and Python code to address these questions, depending on the component.
 All data, images and text files were uplodaded using Git bash.